DexrnZacAttack/Gradient-Pages/about.md

-Add's Gradient's to a bunch of pages in the game like:
+Adds gradients to a bunch of pages in the game like:

 - Player Profiles
 - Level Descriptions